Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 .. note::

    There is much more to learn about Particl balances, their functions, as well as their levels of privacy.
-Head to the :doc:Particl balances page <guides/guide_general_particl_balances> right away to know all about it!
+Head to the** :doc:`Particl balances page <guides/guide_general_particl_balances>` **right away to know all about it!

 There are three different types of coin balances on Particl.
 Each of them serves a different function within the platform and carries their own level of transactional privacy.